BibliothekTHWildau/http-sip2/README.md

 - Rename `_config.js` to `config.js` and enter your sip2 configuration.
 - Testconnections from config.js are used when node is running in development mode.

+A systemd service file is included in `system/`

 ## Startup

   node server.js